khnumdev/khnumdev.github.io/_posts/2022-05-15-podcast_bubble.markdown

 After that, my personal tips for choosing podcasts:
 - There are podcasts which production is not as professional as you want but content it is.
 Focus on content more in how it is done.
 - For some podcasts, be careful with biases.
-Based on my experience, the most smarted they seems they are, the more biased are actually.
+Based on my experience, the most smart they think they are, the more biased.
-- Avoid companies/*soft talk shows* as much as possible, unless you find an episode or set of episodes with content you are interested on.
+- Avoid *soft talk shows* as much as possible, unless you find an episode or set of episodes with content you are interested on.
 - Whenever possible, listen to people who has a *skin in the game* as normally are best ones you can learn from.
 - For a better subscription handling:
   - Before subscribing, check several episodes to ensure you want to listen more.